Can you make money from vlogging?

 Heard of the YouTube partner program.
 It’s a way you collaborate with YouTube so they can pay you!
 But there are a few conditions.

-Firstly keep a check on your content, view their content policies, and DO NOT go against it.
+- Keep a check on your content, view their content policies, and DO NOT go against them.
 If you’re living in someone else’s house, you better not piss off the owner.

 Now let’s allow curiosity to lead us to the next question.
 How can YouTube make you money?
 Well, there are FIVE distinct ways where you can generate income using the YouTube partner program.